rikenshah/PhpFormDemo/README.md

 # jQueryValidationDemo

-This is a small working demo of how jQuery Validation can be used for HTML forms.
+This is a small working demo of how jQuery Validation can be used in forms.
 This repository contains
 - PHP code for connection to mySql database
 - Form submission code